groupdocs-annotation/GroupDocs.Annotation-Products/content/annotation/_index.en.md

 ############################# Header ############################
 title: "Document and Image Annotation Solution"
-description: "Annotate documents with our apps or build your own custom annotation applications across popular platforms using on premise or cloud APIs."
+description: "Annotate documents online for free or build your own custom annotator across popular platforms using our API"

 ############################# APIs ###############################
 apis: